Oklahoma Court Records

 To search for a record using its case number, users of the OSCN Docket Tool must furnish the Case Number textbook with the case number of the record in the format CM–2002–1234.
 Along with the case number, the user must also provide the county in which the case was filed/heard.
 Court case records may also be searched by lower court case number (Appellate only) in which case the user will be required to provide the filing year along with the court which issued the appealed judgment.

 In addition to the above, publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Operating independently without ties to any state government body, such platforms offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 Third-party sites are not government-sponsored websites, and record availability may differ from official channels